 Is Jiffy Reefing the Simplest Method of Reefing the Mainsail?

-A common, but in my view daft, alternative arrangement is where the reefing lines are led back to the cockpit, but the halyard and the reef cringles have to be dealt with at the mast - the worst of both worlds.
+A common, but in my view less than ideal arrangement, is where the reefing lines are led back to the cockpit, but the halyard and the reefing cringles have to be dealt with at the mast - the worst of both worlds.

 Before Leaving the Cockpit: